dwhiffing/fury/content/nato/us/navy/subs/ssbn/body.md

-was truncated at 18 boats and then four were converted to SSGN (Guided Missile Submarines) in the late 1990’s – In Northern Fury all 21 SSBN and the three additional hulls planned for Special Missions will be built out to the year 2000.
-Each of the eight boats based in the Pacific carry the Trident I (C-4) missile with 8 MIRV (Multiple Independently Targeted Re-entry Vehicle) warheads while the eight (eventually ten) in the Atlantic carry the newer Trident II (D-5) missiles with 12 MIRVs.
-These boats are very quiet, probably equivalent or better than the 688I class of SSN, and fast, probably about 25knts.
+was truncated at 18 boats and then four were converted to SSGN (Guided Missile Submarines) in the late 1990’s – In Northern Fury all 21 SSBN and the three additional hulls planned for Special Missions will be built out by the year 2000.
+Each of the eight (eventually 10) boats based in the Pacific carry the Trident I (C-4) missile with 8 MIRV (Multiple Independently Targeted Re-entry Vehicle) warheads while the eight (eventually 11) in the Atlantic carry the newer Trident II (D-5) missiles with 12 MIRVs.
+These boats are very quiet, probably equivalent or better than the 688I class of SSN; and fast, probably about 25knts.

 ![](/assets/images/nato/us/navy/subs/ssbn/image1.jpg)

-Designed from the ground up for long durations at sea, a standard patrol is 70 days but can be up to 90 days, followed by 25-30 days in port with over 15 years between major (year long) overhauls. *SSBN-726 Ohio* is the first to undergo a long overhaul which will be complete in Jun 1994 when *SSBN-727 Michigan* will take her place.
-The 21 Ohio class SSBNs will be able to deploy the same or more missiles at any time than the 41 hulls of the ‘[Freedom-41](https://en.wikipedia.org/wiki/41_for_Freedom)’ boats discussed below.
+Designed from the ground up for long durations at sea, a standard patrol is 70 days but can be up to 90 days, followed by 25-30 days in port with over 15 years between major (year long) overhauls.
+While the patrol length is the same as in older boats, the Ohio class spends less than half the time in port between missions with only two refits over a 50-year lifespan, again half that of the older classes of Boomers.
+*SSBN-726 Ohio* is the first to undergo a long overhaul which will be complete in Jun 1994 when *SSBN-727 Michigan* will take her place.
+The 21 Ohio class SSBNs when completed, will be able to deploy the same or more missiles at any time than the 41 hulls of the ‘[Freedom-41](https://en.wikipedia.org/wiki/41_for_Freedom)’ boats discussed below.